max-mapper/async-team/readme.md

 #### Google hangouts

 When we have to do group video chat we choose Hangouts.
-It works on smartphones and generally works pretty well.
+It works on smartphones and generally works pretty well (including screen sharing!).
 We don't do a lot of these, as any time you have meetings with more than 2 or 3 people it tends to waste a lot of time.

+##### Hangouts On Air

+Every few weeks we do a big technical discussion call.
+Recently we started doing them in the open and inviting the public to participate.
+We create an issue about a week before the call on our discussions repo (example here: https://github.com/datproject/discussions/issues/19) and we use that to set the agenda and get questions from people, as well as share basic information like how to connect and listen to the call.

+We use [Hangouts On Air](https://plus.google.com/hangouts/onair), which is nearly the same as Hangouts except it lets you live-broadcast to YouTube.
+Only Dat team members and others on the agenda will be invited to join the Hangout so they can broadcast voice and video.
+Hangouts only supports about 10 people max, but the youtube stream can support an unlimited amount of viewers.

+Hangouts On Air automatically archives our call on youtube (up to 6 hours long).
+Here's an example of a recent call: https://www.youtube.com/watch?v=4J9CSoQ-4-0

+It's really nice to be able to link to specific parts of the discussion, e.g. https://www.youtube.com/watch?v=4J9CSoQ-4-0&t=30m20s

 ### Stuff we consciously do not use